• Nav Social Menu

 How to Preserve Your Jack O’Lantern

-Filed Under: CELEBRATE, Halloween
+Filed Under: Halloween, CELEBRATE

 One year, while my daughter was young, I remember taking her out for trick-or-treating.
 As we came back home, we were greeted with a sad sight.
 Our Jack O’Lanterns were sagging and mushy.
 ALREADY!
 That’s when I learned how important it is to choose the right pumpkin for carving.
 And once you have picked it out, you need to know how to take care of it.